JulienBalestra/openstack_kubernetes/README.md

     member 9e2fef28ec9ef1b0 is healthy: got healthy result from http://192.168.1.11:2379 cluster is healthy

-To add an extra etcd member in the cluster:
+To add an extra etcd member in the cluster (fleet, kubernetes):

     make fleet_add_extra_member
     # Will produce the following stdout: